mendrika261/S5-PROG-searchengine/README.md

 # How it works ℹ️
-Keywords are extracted from the query and translated into SQL queries.
+Keywords are extracted from the query, labeled and translated into SQL queries.

 ### Example ⤵️
 #### Query: